-If you are considering adding more turmeric into your diet a great way to do so is by first making some turmeric paste for easy accessibility on the fly.
-Turmeric paste is easy to make, requires only a few ingredients, and produces a healthful medicine that tastes good and does a body good.
-Here’s what you need to know about the process.
+If you are considering adding more turmeric into your diet an excellent and tasty way to do so is by making some turmeric paste for easy access on the fly.
+Turmeric paste requires only a few ingredients, is easy to make, and produces a healthful natural medicine that tastes good and does a body good.

 What is Turmeric Paste